lenaschimmel/bestelampe/README.md

 I already ordered PCBs from JLCPCB for the Main Module v1, and even though they have [a lot of minor bugs](/hardware/mainmodule/README.md#Known-problems-for-v1), they look great and - even more important - are fully functional apart from the missing light sensor. **I do not recommend to order Main Module v1.** There are a lot of really easy-to-fix nuisances, so please wait for version 1.1 (see branch [`main-module-v1.1`](https://github.com/lenaschimmel/bestelampe/tree/main-module-v1.1)) or version 2. **If you really want a v1 board in your hands quickly, just contact me.
 I have a few spare ones (partly assembled).**

+Some LED boards are also designed and have been manufactured.

 I'm working on multiple enclosure designs, one based on a transparent flower pot, and one based on an existing lamp where I replace all the electronics with my own.
 Both contain many 3d-printed parts,  and a lot of manual labour to make them look *less 3d-printed*.

 The next steps for the hardware could be:
- - Order light the sensor and test it on v1
- - Fix bugs in Main Module v1 and release v1.1
+ - Release Main Module v1.1
- - Find high quality SMD LEDs that are in stock at JLCPCB, PcbWay or some similar manufacturer
- - Design the first LED module and order them
  - Put a second ESP32 into the prototype to test ESP-AT or similar communication between both ESPs
+ - Create constant-current PWM driver for LED Board C.

  ## Price
  I've tried to estimate the prices for a complete lamp, but excluding the enclosure (because I have no idea how to estimate that).
-The calculation is based on ordering 100 PCBs per type, and some optimizations in Main Module v1.1 which are not yet done.
+The calculation is based on ordering 100 PCBs per type, and some optimizations in Main Module v1.1, some of which are not yet done.

  The two lamp configurations are:
  - **Simple:** 6 color channels (R,G,B,Warm White, Cold White, Amber).
 Needs the Main Module and 1 LED Module